Asthma Travel Insurance | Medical travel Insurance guide

 Give yourself a check-up: Does your asthma seem under control?
 If not, now's the time to make changes.
 Review your asthma management plan with your doctor.
 Make sure you're avoiding the right triggers, taking the right amount (and kind) of medication, and using your inhaler properly.

 Physical activity: Scuba diving is not recommended for asthma sufferers and should be avoided.
-If you suffer from exercise-induced asthma could be affected by the exertion of climbing or walking and exploring your holiday destination.
+Exercise-induced asthma could be affected by the exertion of climbing or walking and exploring your holiday destination.

 Immunisations: Travellers with asthma can usually receive the immunisations recommended for their particular destination resort.
 Any recent use of high dose oral steroids should be mentioned if attending for immunisation.
 Annual influenza immunisation is recommended for those with asthma who require continuous or repeated use of inhaled or oral steroids or with previous exacerbations requiring hospital admission.
 Pneumococcal immunisation is also recommended for those with severe asthma who require continuous or frequently repeated use of steroid tablets.